SpinyN0rman/sophienorthroptech/content/posts/somber-sunday.md

 lots of mess.

+andi made the lovely gnocchi dish from his secret Santa cookbook for lunch.
+It was as mouthwatering as I remembered.
+A solid new favourite for me, maybe approaching spaghetti bolognese levels of adoration - which by the way since cutting down on meat has left a very large hole indeed in my comfort food repertoire!!

 lady and the tramp with daddy and popcorn, kicked over the floor in a moment of enthusiastic acting.

 girls went for a very brief nature walk with daddy across the road and around the churchyard.